ris3abh/DealFlow/README.md

 # DealFlow

+PS: I am currently working on researching more about how sales teams function and how this Agentic system can automate the workflow, working as a companion for them

 DealFlow is an advanced sales agent framework built on CAMEL (Communicative Agents for "Mind" Exploration of Large Language Model Society).
 It provides a robust system for creating autonomous, intelligent sales agents capable of conducting natural, contextually-aware sales conversations with potential customers.